wp-plugins/congresslookup/readme.txt

 == Upgrade Notice ==

 = 2.1 =
-Add two new shortcodes for searching US Senators only and US Representatives only.
+Added two new shortcodes for searching US Senators only and US Representatives only.

 = 2.0 =
 Upgrade is necessary before the 2014 Congress inauguration (January 2015), which is when the deprecated Sunlight Foundation Congress API will stop working.